SchokiCoder/book_modern_c/src/12_include.md

 ```

 Here we have instructions for the preprocessor.
 These begin with a '#'
 character.
-First we check if the symbol "_12_FLOATSTUFF_H" exists, if it doesn't
+First we check if the symbol "_12_FLOATSTUFF_H" exists, and if it
-exist the preprocessor is free to actually include the next lines until the
+doesn't exist, the preprocessor is free to actually include the next lines,
-`#endif`.
+until the `#endif`.
 The symbol "_12_FLOATSTUFF_H" represents the filename.
-That means the
-next time we include this file and the content is already defined, the
+That means the next time we include this file and the content is already
-preprocessor just ignores it.
+defined, the preprocessor just ignores it.

 ## Definition vs Declaration